MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 > [!NOTE]
+>
-> The `activityPreview` must contain a `message` activity with exactly one adaptive card attachment.
+> * The `activityPreview` must contain a `message` activity with exactly one adaptive card attachment.
+> * Outlook doesn't support to respond with an adaptive card message sent from a bot.

 To enable this flow your task module should respond as in the following example, which presents the preview message to the user: